Ejen Ali The Movie: Plot

 Pressured by Othman, Rama orders a raid on Vikram's "nests" at Beta Tower, suspecting him of the hijacking; Ali and Niki clear the nests before the agents arrive.
 Noticing Ali's scooter traces and absence from the Beta Tower mission, Alicia worries for Ali who is conflicted on working under the selfish Othman.
 Returning to Niki's hideout, Ali is pursued to a shopping mall by the agents.
 After Fit removes Ali's I.R.I.S., Niki captures him, Bakar and Alicia, obtaining Fit's I.R.I.S.
 Neo.
 She subdues Ali—who renounces her cruelty—before accessing Fit's I.R.I.S. with Aliya's pen-drive.

-Aliya created the I.R.I.S. and was recruited into M.A.T.A. the night they stole the artificial heart.
-Hearing this, Niki felt betrayed.
-Later, she launched three missiles from Cyberaya's defence facility against the Perdana Building.
+Niki reveals that Aliya created the I.R.I.S., and that M.A.T.A approached and recruited her at the port that night.
+Hearing this, Niki felt betrayed, and one day she launched three missiles from Cyberaya's defence facility against their government office.
 However, Aliya, sent to stop Niki, overrides her I.R.I.S., sacrificing herself to destroy the missiles.

-Niki confronts Vikram who arrives at the outskirts seeking vengeance for the confiscated weapons, and Nyah returns Ali his I.R.I.S.
-Niki threatens Othman at his smart factory's inauguration, but the agents—with several wielding I.R.I.S.
+Niki confronts Vikram, who arrives at Pinggiran to retrieve the stolen weapons.

+After Mak Yah returns Ali his I.R.I.S., Niki threatens Othman at his factory's inauguration, but the agents—with several wielding I.R.I.S.
 Neos—ambush her.
-However, Niki overrides the Neo wielders.
+However, Niki overrides and controls the Neo wielders.
 Unaffected, Ali overrides his I.R.I.S.
-He finds himself in I.R.I.S.'s dimension, discovering Aliya, who tells him the I.R.I.S. runs on stored data of its previous owner which would be erased after overriding again, telling him success comes from the user, not the device.
-Ali stops Niki from killing Othman to avenge the deaths of her parents in his factory's construction, destroying the agents' I.R.I.S.
-Neos.
-Niki tries suicidally exploding her Azurium armour, but Aliya's data is transferred to Niki's I.R.I.S., disarming her beside Bakar.
+He finds himself in I.R.I.S.'s dimension, discovering Aliya, who reveals that I.R.I.S. runs on stored data of its previous owner which would be erased after overriding again, telling him success comes from the user, not the device.
+After deactivating the agents' I.R.I.S.
+Neos, Ali stops Niki from killing Othman to avenge her parents' deaths during Othman's factory's construction.
+Defeated, Niki tries suicidally exploding her Azurium armour, but Aliya's data is transferred to Niki's I.R.I.S., disarming her.

 Three days later, Othman recovers from his injuries and Vikram is fired from Beta Tower.
-Ali is separated from I.R.I.S. as punishment for collaborating with Niki; the I.R.I.S.
-Neo is discontinued due to security flaws discovered and Bakar shows Ali past videos of his sister Aliya.
-Dr. Ghazali, Ali's father, announces his project to develop Cyberaya's outskirts.
-Ali's group hold a celebratory meal at Mamak Maju.

-In credits scenes, Dayang assigns Ali to an artificially intelligent armor dubbed Project S.A.T.R.I.A.; Rizwan and Dos follow Ali back to M.A.T.A.
+Ali is reinstated into M.A.T.A., but is split from I.R.I.S. due to his collusion with Niki.
+The I.R.I.S.
+Neo is discontinued due to security flaws discovered and Bakar shows Ali past videos of Aliya, his older sister.
+Dr. Ghazali, Ali's father, announces his plans to redevelop Pinggiran.
+After Ali's group hold a celebratory feast at Mamak Maju, Dayang assigns Ali to an artificially intelligent armor suit dubbed Project S.A.T.R.I.A.